Our Mission

 About Us

-Founded by Pat Pine, Muscles in Harmony evolves under owners Ryne and Allison Melstrom since December 2025.
-Building on Pat's pioneer work, we deliver holistic orofacial therapy with family focus, guided by mentorship and evidence-based practices.
+Muscles in Harmony evolves under owners Ryne and Allison Melstrom since 2025.
+Building on Pat's pioneer work, we deliver holistic orofacial therapy with family focus, guided by mentorship and evidence-based practice.

 Allison